eyzmeng/mbapi/README.md

 run hello.py! you should see something like this:

-    hi! i am Ethan (or Yizheng) :D my chinese name is 蒙以正...
+    hi! i am Ethan (or Yizheng) :D my chinese name is 蒙以正
-    and my account was signed up by my school on Jun 06, 2023!
+    and my account was signed up by my school... with my e-mail eyzmeng@gmail.com on Jun 06, 2023!